Adrian Haigh Sells 22,222 Shares of Fennec Pharmaceuticals Inc (NASDAQ:FENC) Stock

-Fennec Pharmaceuticals Inc (NASDAQ:FENC – Get Free Report) COO Adrian Haigh sold 22,222 shares of Fennec Pharmaceuticals stock in a transaction dated Wednesday, April 17th.
-The shares were sold at an average price of $9.91, for a total value of $220,220.02.
-Following the transaction, the chief operating officer now directly owns 22,222 shares in the company, valued at approximately $220,220.02.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Fennec Pharmaceuticals Inc (NASDAQ:FENC – Get Free Report) COO Adrian Haigh sold 22,222 shares of the firm’s stock in a transaction dated Friday, April 19th.
+The shares were sold at an average price of $9.34, for a total value of $207,553.48.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.

 Adrian Haigh also recently made the following trade(s):

-Several institutional investors have recently made changes to their positions in FENC.
-Royal Bank of Canada lifted its holdings in Fennec Pharmaceuticals by 21.1% in the 4th quarter.
-Royal Bank of Canada now owns 7,102 shares of the company’s stock worth $79,000 after purchasing an additional 1,236 shares during the last quarter.
-Tower Research Capital LLC TRC lifted its holdings in Fennec Pharmaceuticals by 107.3% in the 4th quarter.
-Tower Research Capital LLC TRC now owns 3,048 shares of the company’s stock worth $34,000 after purchasing an additional 1,578 shares during the last quarter.
-Citigroup Inc. lifted its holdings in Fennec Pharmaceuticals by 10.3% in the 1st quarter.
-Citigroup Inc. now owns 18,590 shares of the company’s stock worth $151,000 after purchasing an additional 1,742 shares during the last quarter.
-Vanguard Group Inc. lifted its holdings in Fennec Pharmaceuticals by 2.4% in the 3rd quarter.
-Vanguard Group Inc. now owns 81,768 shares of the company’s stock worth $614,000 after purchasing an additional 1,895 shares during the last quarter.
-Finally, Hartford Financial Management Inc. lifted its holdings in Fennec Pharmaceuticals by 4.4% in the 4th quarter.
-Hartford Financial Management Inc. now owns 47,348 shares of the company’s stock worth $531,000 after purchasing an additional 2,000 shares during the last quarter.
-55.51% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently bought and sold shares of the business.
+Tower Research Capital LLC TRC lifted its stake in Fennec Pharmaceuticals by 107.3% in the fourth quarter.
+Tower Research Capital LLC TRC now owns 3,048 shares of the company’s stock valued at $34,000 after buying an additional 1,578 shares in the last quarter.
+Allspring Global Investments Holdings LLC bought a new stake in Fennec Pharmaceuticals in the 3rd quarter valued at $50,000.
+Jump Financial LLC acquired a new position in Fennec Pharmaceuticals in the 4th quarter worth $158,000.
+Eudaimonia Advisors LLC increased its holdings in Fennec Pharmaceuticals by 90.8% during the 4th quarter.
+Eudaimonia Advisors LLC now owns 32,686 shares of the company’s stock worth $367,000 after purchasing an additional 15,556 shares in the last quarter.
+Finally, Hartford Financial Management Inc. increased its holdings in Fennec Pharmaceuticals by 4.4% during the 4th quarter.
+Hartford Financial Management Inc. now owns 47,348 shares of the company’s stock worth $531,000 after purchasing an additional 2,000 shares in the last quarter.
+55.51% of the stock is owned by institutional investors.

 Analysts Set New Price Targets

-Several equities analysts have weighed in on the company.
-Wedbush reaffirmed an “outperform” rating and set a $16.00 target price on shares of Fennec Pharmaceuticals in a research note on Monday, March 18th.
-Craig Hallum lifted their target price on Fennec Pharmaceuticals from $17.00 to $18.00 and gave the company a “buy” rating in a research note on Monday, March 18th.
-Finally, HC Wainwright lifted their target price on Fennec Pharmaceuticals from $17.00 to $18.00 and gave the company a “buy” rating in a research note on Thursday, April 4th.
+A number of analysts have commented on the stock.
+Craig Hallum lifted their target price on shares of Fennec Pharmaceuticals from $17.00 to $18.00 and gave the stock a “buy” rating in a report on Monday, March 18th.
+Wedbush reaffirmed an “outperform” rating and set a $16.00 price objective on shares of Fennec Pharmaceuticals in a research note on Monday, March 18th.
+Finally, HC Wainwright increased their target price on Fennec Pharmaceuticals from $17.00 to $18.00 and gave the company a “buy” rating in a research note on Thursday, April 4th.

 Fennec Pharmaceuticals Inc, a biopharmaceutical company, develops product candidates for use in the treatment of cancer in the United States.
 Its lead product candidate is the Sodium Thiosulfate, which has completed the Phase III clinical trial for the prevention of cisplatin induced hearing loss or ototoxicity in children.